zackgithuboriginal/trestore-milestone-project-4/README.md

 **Expected:** While signed in as an authorised user, the user should be able to edit a product in the store.

-**Result:** While on the product, store or product details page the user can click the three dot icon button.
+**Result:** While on the product, store or product details page the user can click the three-dot icon button.
 From the dropdown menu that appears, the user can select the 'Edit' option.
 The user will then be directed to the edit product page, where the current details of the product will be input.
 The user can then edit the fields and when they submit the form the product will be updated in the store.

 ![Image of edit product form](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/edit-product.PNG)